Undergraduate Advising Information

 The Economics Department undergraduate advisors are Ken Bonetti, Eryn Elder and David Rogalski.

 Ken, Eryn and David meet with students to discuss major/minor requirements, provide academic planning, discuss engagement opportunities/extracurricular involvement on campus and serve as a general resource for our students.

-Ken is located in Room 208B of the Economics Building and can be reached at email@example.com.
-Ken's walk-in hours for the fall are 10:45–11:45 a.m.
+Ken is located in Room 208B of the Economics Building and can be reached at firstname.lastname@example.org.
+Ken's walk-in hours for the spring are 10:45–11:45 a.m.
 Wednesdays and Thursdays and by appointment.
 To schedule an individual advising appointment or to sign up for a major meeting with Ken, please visit advising.colorado.edu.